 Book: Call 04 66 48 51 14

-Location 48210 La Malène, France
+Location: 48210 La Malène, France

 Tempted by one of our fantastic villas in Languedoc so you can indulge in these exciting activities?
-Our helpful and friendly concierge team is on hand to answer any questions and make sure you’ve got the accommodation to suit you.
-Need a bit more inspiration?
-Check out our blogs on the best day trips for grown-ups in the South of France and our Languedoc travel guide.
+Our helpful and friendly concierge team is on hand to answer any questions and make sure you’ve got the villa to suit you.